liu-qilong/pedarProbe/docs/source/index.rst

 Data analysis framework for pedar plantar pressure sensor.

 .. tip::
-   Before jump into the :doc:`api`, please read the :doc:`dev notes` to get an overall understanding of the technical settings and program structure.
+   Before jump into the :doc:`api`, please read the :doc:`data` and :doc:`dev notes` to get an overall understanding of the technical settings and program structure.

 .. figure:: figures/heatmap.png